Classic 19th-century Brownstone Consisting Of Seven Generously Sized Suites

-Elegantly situated on Manhattan’s fashionable Upper East Side, 1871 House enjoys the best of both worlds – serene privacy and un-matched convenience.
-East 62nd Street between Park Avenue and Lexington Avenue is a quiet, tree-lined residential enclave for some of New York’s most prestigious addresses.
-Very close to Central Park, this neighborhood abounds with tasteful, exclusive boutiques and charming, international restaurants.
-Yet, 1871 House is only three blocks from bustling Midtown and an equally easy stroll to the City's fabulous Museums including the Frick, The Met and MoMa.
+Elegantly situated on Manhattan’s fashionable Upper East Side, the House's location enjoys the best of both worlds – serene privacy and un-matched convenience.
+The house's location is a quiet residential enclave for some of New York’s most prestigious addresses.
+The neighborhood abounds with tasteful, exclusive boutiques and charming, international restaurants.
+Yet, the house is only three blocks from bustling Midtown and some of the City's fabulous Museums including the Frick, The Met and MoMa.
 Shopping is plentiful including the 4 Bs: Bloomingdales, Barney's, Bendel's and Bergdorf-Goodman.

-Medical professionals, patients, families, and caregivers appreciate our ideal location minutes away from some of the country's best hospitals and medical facilities including Memorial Sloan Kettering (mskcc), Weill Cornell Medical College, Manhattan Eye, Ear and Throat Hospital, New York-Presbyterian hospital, Lenox Hill Hospital, the Hospital for Special Surgery and Mount Sinai Hospital.
+Medical professionals, patients, families, and caregivers appreciate our ideal location minutes away from some of the country's best hospitals and medical facilities including Memorial Sloan Kettering, Weill Cornell Medical College, Manhattan Eye, Ear and Throat Hospital, New York-Presbyterian hospital, Lenox Hill Hospital, the Hospital for Special Surgery and Mount Sinai Hospital.

 12 Miles from LaGuardia Airport